dmaggi/Haskell_UMA/README.md

 Because of the alias we made it's just simple as typing `haskell` in our terminal and the container will start.
 Remember that all code you want to test must be on the folder we created on the 'Setting up' steps.

 On **Prelude** you will have first to *load* the file, then you can test your functions.
-In case of any change, simply modify it on your local machine with your favourite editor and *reload* on *Prelude* terminal.
+In case of any change, simply modify it on your local machine with your favorite editor and *reload* on *Prelude* terminal.